vatnz-dev/sops/docs/oceanic/index.md

   <figcaption>Oceanic Control FIRs in the Pacific.
 Not shown are VATMEX's Oceanic FIRs.</figcaption>
 </figure>

-The following Divisions are party to the agreement:
+The following Divisions are participants to the agreement:

 - VATNZ (NZZO, NZCM and NTTT)
 - VATPAC (YMMM, YBBB, NFFF, AGGG, ANAU)